About The Loop

 Take The Loop to These Events:

-The Harrison Greenway connection from Irvington Road north to Sellarole, with a tie to the Pantano River Park is nearing completion.
-Construction is in the final stages, with completion expected in May.
+The Harrison Greenway connection from Irvington Road north to Sellarole, with a tie to the Pantano River Park has been completed.

 The Harrison Greenway project on Rita Road will create new bike lanes north of the Union Pacific Rail Road tracks to connect to the existing bike lanes at Old Vail Road.
 This project will start May 6, and continue through June.
 Future projects by the City of Tucson will extend the bike lanes further south and join with the existing Julian Wash portion of The Loop starting this summer.

-New construction on the Julian Wash section of The Loop begins in May, from I-10 west to Alvernon Way and Augie Acuña Los Niños Park.
+New construction on the Julian Wash section of The Loop continues this summer, from I-10 west to Alvernon Way and Augie Acuña Los Niños Park.
 The underpass at Kolb Road has been completed.
+In addition, the Ajo Way path is under construction between Park Avenue and the south entrance of the VA Hospital at 2nd Avenue.

 Jerseys are available from Natural Resources, Parks and Recreation, 3500 W. River Rd., or call 520-766-6000 to order.
 For details on styles and prices, click here